 We do not share problematic debate or opinion for the sake of debate; we do not believe that all opinions--especially those that are uninformed, and those that wish to discuss the merits of bigotry and oppression--contribute value to discourse in the QTPoC community.
 We do not find benefit to our communities in faux objectivity and "both sides" debates.
 On the contrary, those opinions that defend, empower, and elevate our communities are those we share.

 Our work is not based on complaints and constant grievances.
 The ongoing banality of daily politics is not our muse.
-It is not centered on white supremacy, either as the basis for trauma or the end-all of our allowed flourishing.
+Our awareness of whiteness and masculinity does not mean white men are the center of our discussions.
 We aim to bring you a space that would exist if we could talk to our community without the problematic interpretive presence of the non-PoC, the non-LGBTQ.
 We aim to talk freely to us, in ways that speak to us, in the language we made for us.
 We aim to build community.
-We are more than our trauma and we dare to joy.
+We are more than our trauma.
+We dare to joy.

 EFNIKS is our home